programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 results rather than simply list them.

-There are even more ways to modify these queries, such as introducing `OR` and `UNION`, and `CONSTRUCT` statements, full-text searching, or doing other mathematical operations more complex than counting.
-For a more complete rundown of the commands available in SPARQL, see these links:
+There are even more ways to modify these queries, such as introducing `OR` and `UNION` statements (for describing conditional queries), and `CONSTRUCT` statements (for inferring new links based on defined rules), full-text searching, or doing other mathematical operations more complex than counting.
+For a more complete rundown of the commands available in SPARQL, see these
+links:

 - [How to SPARQL](http://rdf.myexperiment.org/howtosparql?)
 - [Wikibooks SPARQL tutorial](http://en.wikibooks.org/wiki/XQuery/SPARQL_Tutorial)